skeoop/skeoop.github.io/feedback/Lab9-Feedback.md

 ## CopyFile (Problem 2)

+**How to test**

+1. Copy some files and compare copy to original.
+2. Try different cases: a short file, an empty file, a long binary file.
+3. Try error cases: target already exists (should not overright), source file doesn't exist or not a file.

 Problem 2 requires only 3-4 lines of code.
-And its easy to check if your code works correctly or not.
+And its easy to check if your code works correctly.
-Just run it and verify the code is same as original file.
+Just run it and verify the copy is same as the original file.

 Yet, **60%** of the submitted codes are wrong!